AmaanHUB/IntroPython/README.md

 * Allows to scale complex applications with ease
 * Extensive support libraries (pip)
 * Can be used in machine learning and data analysis

+## What Is A Variable?

+A variable is a place holder to store the data.

+## Pseudo Coding

+* Basically a translation of your code flow into a more human friendly format

+## Dynamically Typed Languages

+## Overwriting Variables

+## Getting User Input From The Command Line